aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuron/tutorials/tutorial-libtorch.rst

 ---------------

 * In the event of SIGBUS errors you may have insufficient disk space for the creation of temporary model files at runtime.
 Consider clearing space or mounting additional disk storage.
-* In the event of a neuron runtime failure, confirm that the Neuron kernel modules is loaded using ``sudo modprobe neuron``.
+* In the event of a neuron runtime failure, confirm that the Neuron kernel module is loaded using ``sudo modprobe neuron``.

 .. _libtorch-cleanup: